navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 ## Error Messages

-### Q: "This project is not authorized to use the Issue Change Log app"
+### Q: "This project is not authorized to use the Advanced Work Item log app"

 **A:** This is the expected access control message.